Sprouted Beans and Seeds

 - Lentil sprouts are small, flat and blue-grey or light brown coloured seeds with a short shoot.
 They are crunchy and have a nutty taste

 - Blue pea sprouts are blue-green peas with a short white sprout.
-The peas are crunchy with a strong but tasty pea flavor
+The peas are crunchy with a strong but tasty pea flavour

 - Japanese Kaiware shoots, Kaiware in Japanese means open shell.
 This attractive product is used extensively in the orient as a garnish or as a spicy addition to salads and stir-fries.
 Kaiware has a distinctive radish flavour.
 They are usually sold growing on a foam pad, trim with scissors as required